venkateshh-srs/chessnchat/README.md

 - Users can create and share unique room links.
 - Spectator mode for other users in the room.
 - Players can choose their color (black or white) before starting a match.
+- By toggling the eye icon you can see people who are online and who are typing.

 ## Installation